 Wakayama Prefecture is one of those places that really doesn’t get enough attention.
 With beautiful scenery and amazing traditional areas, there’s so much waiting to be discovered!
 One of those spots is the large temple area spread over the top of the 800-meter high Mt.
 Koya.

-In this article we will tell you about what there is to see and how you can enjoy the inner sanctuary of the Kongobu-ji Temple.
+Here we will share what there is to see and how you can enjoy the inner sanctuary of the Kongobu-ji Temple.

 - Table of Contents

 - Shukubo Ekoin: an unforgettable one-day ascetic training experience

 - Find inner peace during a night walk on the anniversary of the death of Kobo Daishi

 - Enjoy Koyasan through other tours also offered to learn more about the other-worldly Okunoin.

 - The temperature differences can be extreme on Koyasan.
 Be prepared!

 The mountain, Koyasan, is the sanctuary where a renowned Buddhist scholar, Kobo Daishi, practiced meditation, and it is seen as one of the most sacred areas.
 The sanctuary is about two kilometers from the Ichinohashi entrance.
 There are tens of thousands of graves along the path of worship that runs through the Osugi forest, and a majestic atmosphere fills the air.
 After sunset the glimmering light from the stone lanterns creates a subtle and profound atmosphere which is very alluring.

 Staying at a shukubo so as to leisurely spend time sightseeing will better enable you to get a deeper understanding of Koyasan.
 Shukubo are lodgings for pilgrims at temples and shrines.
 They are beautiful spaces where you can wander around historic buildings and gardens, enjoy Buddhist cuisine, and even experience various kinds of “ascetic” training.